 With buy-ins so high for some stocks, how can the average person ever hope to invest?

 When first setting off to invest in the stock market, an investor might be struck by the seeming barriers to entry.
-One such barrier can be cost—the perception thousands of dollars may be needed to get started.
+One such barrier can be cost—the perception that thousands of dollars may be needed to get started.

-Yes, instead of purchasing one share of stock at the value for which the stock is currently trading, it is possible to purchase a fraction of one share of a stock.
+Instead of purchasing one share of stock at the value for which the stock is currently trading, it is possible to purchase a fraction of one share of a stock.
 And an investor can do so using whatever dollar amount they have available.

 Fractional shares of a stock are also known as fractional equity shares or partial shares, and there are advantages and disadvantages to this type of investing.